-Jeffery B. Allen

-James E. Brush

-Josh C. Cox, Jr.

-Bridget M. Doherty

-Todd R. Fry

-Allan J. Hemphill

-Richard E. Pope

-Nicholas J. Rado

-Marshall T. Reynolds

-John W. Wright
+Jeffery B. Allen James E. Brush Josh C. Cox, Jr. Bridget M. Doherty Todd R. Fry Allan J. Hemphill Richard E. Pope Nicholas J. Rado Marshall T. Reynolds John W. Wright

-- 2. To ratify the selection of Moss Adams LLP, independent certified public accountants, to serve as the Bank's auditors for the fiscal year ending December 31, 2018. - 3.
+- 2. To approve an advisory (non-binding) resolution concerning the Bank's executive compensation. - 3.
+To vote on advisory (non-binding) basis on the frequency of future advisory votes concerning the Bank's executive compensation. - 4.
+To ratify the selection of Moss Adams LLP, independent certified public accountants, to serve as the Bank's auditors for the fiscal year ending December 31, 2019. - 5.
 To consider and transact such other business as may properly be brought before the meeting.

-Shareholders of record at the close of business on June 4, 2018 are entitled to notice of and to vote at the meeting.
+Shareholders of record at the close of business on May 28, 2019 are entitled to notice of and to vote at the meeting.